August weather forecast

 Frequently asked questions

-How hot is it in August?
+How hot does it get in August?

-The average high-temperature, in August, in Bangkok, is 32.9°C (91.2°F), while the average low-temperature is 25.5°C (77.9°F).
-The average heat index (a.k.a. 'apparent temperature', 'feels like'), which combines air temperature and relative humidity, in August is evaluated at 46°C (114.8°F).
+The high-temperature, in August, in Bangkok, is 32.9°C (91.2°F), while the low-temperature averages to 25.5°C (77.9°F).
+In August, the average heat index (a.k.a. 'feels like', 'apparent temperature'), which factors the actual air temperature with the relative humidity, is estimated at 46°C (114.8°F).

 What is the average humidity in August?

-How much does it rain in August?
+How many days does it rain in August?

-In Bangkok, during August, the rain falls for 20 days and regularly aggregates up to 219mm (8.62") of precipitation.
+In August, the rain falls for 20 days.
+Throughout August, 219mm (8.62") of precipitation is accumulated.

-How warm is the water in August?
+How warm is the water in August in Bangkok?

-The average day length in August is 12h and 34min.
+In Bangkok, the average day length in August is 12h and 34min.

 When are sunrise and sunset in August?